Darkempire78/Fast-BlockTheSpot-And-Spicetify-Update/README.md

 ## Installation

 * Download the repository
-* Create a shortcut of `main.bat` and add it on your Desktop
+* Create a shortcut of `Fast BTS Spicetify Update.bat` and add it on your Desktop
 * Double click on it every time spotify is updated

 ## Features